justineuroCE/GCD-Project/CodeBook.md

     + uses the function *actConv* to create an *activity* column containing the descriptive labels WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, or LAYING in lieu of the actCd values of 1 to 6, respectively
     + returns a list containing four elements; the first element is a data frame called *dataPart* and contains the raw data for either *train* or *test* dataset depending on which was specified
 * Step 3 --- I constructed the *train* and *test* dataset using *constructData("train")* and  *constructData("test")*; see lines 102-104.
-* Step 4 --- Finally, Imerged the *train* and *test* raw data into the data frame *dataAll* (see lines 120-123) that contained all the variables listed in Table 1.
+* Step 4 --- Finally, I merged the *train* and *test* raw data into the data frame *dataAll* (see lines 120-123) that contained all the variables listed in Table 1.